JACKURUVI99/Delta-Blog-Setup/scripts/readme.md

 6. Moderators run `blogfilter` to scan for issues.
 7. Notification system uses `notifyserver` (Netcat) + fallback `notifycron`.
 8. All users can access public blogs via `all_blogs` symlinks.

-The system is modular, YAML-driven, permission-secured, and scalable for multiple users with different roles.